 Gordon Lake and his Spanish partner, Manuel Santos, claim that the Thai surrogate Patidta Kusolsang, who is not in fact the baby’s natural or genetic mother, decided she wanted to keep the little baby girl named Carmen just as the gay couple was preparing to leave Thailand.

-Patidta “had issues” with the couple’s sexual orientation, says Lake.
+Patidta ‘had issues’ with the couple’s sexual orientation, says Lake.
 Thai Thai surrogate mother failed to show up at the U.S. embassy in Bangkok to sign Carmen’s passport application in January.
-The American gay couple needed these papers in order leave Thailand with the baby.
+The American gay couple needed these papers in order to leave Thailand with the baby.

 the Thai surrogate mother has not responded to media requests for a comment on the gay couple’s claims.

-The law was a response to series of scandals including the Australian Downs Syndrome case and a slew of surrogacy cases linked to a Japanese business man who used Thailand as a base to deliver surrogate babies to clients all over the world. the new law passed in in February effectively bans all bans foreigners making surrogate arrangements in Thailand..
+The law was a response to series of scandals including the Australian Downs Syndrome case and a slew of surrogacy cases linked to a Japanese businessman who used Thailand as a base to deliver surrogate babies to clients all over the world. the new law passed in February effectively bans all bans foreigners making surrogate arrangements in Thailand.

 ‘Pursuant to U.S. law, the Department cannot issue passports to minor children without the consent of the legal parents or guardians,’ said embassy spokeswoman Melissa Sweeney.

 ‘I have no legal rights over Carmen.
-The woman who gives birth has all legal rights,’ one of the gay men told CNN the international TV station. the couple are housed in a Bangkok with their young baby boy Alvaro.
+The woman who gives birth has all legal rights,’ one of the gay men told CNN the international TV station.
+The couple are at home in Bangkok with their young baby boy Alvaro.

 Crackdown on surrogacy activities in Thailand

-The new law coming into effect on July 30th clearly makes surrogacy for profit a criminal offense.
+The new law coming into effect on July 30th clearly makes surrogacy for profit a criminal offence.

-Carmen’s fathers had hoped to take advantage of provisions in the new law which allowed biological parents of surrogates some rights but the law as writtens defines such parents as ‘husband and wife.’
+Carmen’s fathers had hoped to take advantage of provisions in the new law which allowed biological parents of surrogates some rights but the law as written defines such parents as ‘husband and wife.’